Free planning tool

 Should I use this instead of uploading my bill?

 No. This is a lightweight estimator for quick planning.
-If you want a more useful Bill Zap outcome, upload a real bill so the system can review actual usage, rates, charges and tariff structure.
+If you want a more useful Bill Zap outcome, upload a real bill so the system can review actual usage, rates, charges and tariff structure with postcode, network and tariff-aware context.

 Can I use this for different providers?